SubhadityaMukherjee/AI-knowledge-base/docs/Distillation Token.md

 ---

 # Distillation Token
-- A learned vector that flows through the network along with the transformed [[Image Data|image data]]
+- A learned vector that flows through the network along with the transformed [image data](Image%20Data.md)
 - cues the model for its distillation output, which can differ from its class output
 - Specific to Transformers